jeremymuller/Sha-Bang-Modules/README.md

 *An animated visualizer with inputs.
 Uses color flocking based on the Craig Reynolds boids flocking algorithm.*

+##### RIGHT-CLICK MENU:
+- Processing rate (for those with slower CPUs).
+Keep in mind, if you slow the processing rate down, it'll help your CPU but the animation will also slow down.
 ##### BUTTON:
 - color version or black & white version.
 ##### INPUTS: